pydantic/pydantic-settings/docs/index.md

 So if you define a variable `FOO__BAR__BAZ=123` it will convert it into `FOO={'BAR': {'BAZ': 123}}` If you have multiple variables with the same structure they will be merged.

+!!! note
+    Sub model has to inherit from `pydantic.BaseModel`, Otherwise `pydantic-settings` will initialize sub model, collects values for sub model fields separately, and you may get unexpected results.

 As an example, given the following environment variables:
 ```bash
 # your environment